 You can apply online for a licence via the GOV.UK website.

 Apply by post

-To apply by post for a licence you will need to complete the following form:
+To apply by post for a licence you will need to complete the House to House Collection application form.

 The form should then be returned to us at:

 Licensing, Malvern Hills District Council, The Council House, Avenue Road, Malvern, Worcestershire, WR14 3AF

 There is no fee payable when applying for a house to house collection licence.

 No, it is in the public interest that we consider and process all applications.

 After your collection has taken place you must provide confirmation of the amount of money you have collected and details of any expenses you have incurred as part of the collection.
 This must be done within one month of the expiry of the licence.

 You can submit a return online online via the GOV.UK website.